naturalis/geneious-plugin/README.md

 ```

 ## Dependency Management
 Although the plugin is built using Maven, Geneious itself is not.
 All of its dependencies are in its lib directory.
 To minimize the risk of _jar hell_, we try to keep our dependencies in lockstep with Geneious.
 Therefore there are a lot of system scope dependencies in the pom file (effectively hard-linking to the jar files in the lib directory).
 Sometimes, however, we do need another version of a library than Geneious provides us with.
 We use Apache POI for spreadsheet reading, but this library requires a more recent version of commons-compress than the version in the Geneious lib directory.
 This in itself is not a problem.
-Geneious sandboxes the plugin through the class loading mechanism.
-We just have to include our version of commons-compress to the gplugin file.
+Geneious sandboxes the plugin through the class loading mechanism, giving precedence to the libraries within the gplugin file over those in its own lib directory, So we just have to include our version of commons-compress to the gplugin file.
 It is a matter of trial and error to figure out which transitive dependencies you are then forced to include as well.

 ## Developing in Eclipse
 - Import the GeneiousFiles directory inside the Geneious development kit.
 The GeneiousFiles directory actually is an Eclipse project that you can import using _File -> Import... -> General -> Existing Projects into Workspace_.